 Now more than ever, it is important to keep software and operating systems up-to-date.
 Updates frequently include security patches which plug up holes for security exploits that have been discovered.
 If a system or software is out-of-date, it will be littered with exploits and is much more vulnerable to infections and malicious attacks.
 In addition, outdated software may become incompatible as older versions are retired.
 Weber State University recommends that updates be completed on a regular basis.

 For Windows computers, Windows Updates are built-in to the system and will occasionally prompt to allow updates to install.

-For Mac computers, system updates are built-in to the App Store and will occasionally prompt to allow updates to install.
+For Mac computers, Software Updates are built-in to the system and will occasionally prompt to allow updates to install.

 Mobile devices like iPhones and Android phones have built-in updaters that may occasionally prompt for updates.

-In addition to operating system updates, specific software like Java, Adobe Reader, Flash Player, and web browsers (Internet Explorer, Chrome, Firefox) should be updated to remain compatible and secure.
+In addition to operating system updates, specific software like Java, Adobe Reader, Flash Player, and web browsers (Chrome, Firefox) should be allowed to update in order to remain compatible and secure.